aristanetworks/ansible-collection-eos-l3ls-evpn/ansible_collections/arista/avd/roles/eos_cli_config_gen/docs/tables/ethernet-interfaces.md

                     # Destination IP address of tunnel packets.
                   - destination: <str; required; unique>

                     # Source IP address of tunnel packets.
 Applied only when destination is defined.
+When not defined; any GRE packet that matches the `destination` is terminated.
                     source: <str>

-                    # Strip GRE encapsulation header for sepecific destination without protocol.
+                    # Strip GRE encapsulation header for sepecific destination.
                     strip: <bool>
                     protocols: